Ford Kuga SUV - Engines, drive & performance

 The Ford Kuga is one of the better family SUVs to drive

-It’s safe to say that previous Kugas have been a mixed bag in the dynamics department.
-The first-generation car was more engaging than almost all of its rivals, but Ford tried to make the next one appeal to a wider audience, and it lost some of its handling prowess as a result.
+It’s safe to say that previous Kugas have been a mixed bag to drive.
+The first-generation car was more fun than almost all of its rivals, but Ford tried to make the next one appeal to a wider audience, and it lost some of its sharpness as a result.
 We’re happy to report that the latest car is a return to form; it’s more agile than you might expect and doesn’t roll too much if you take a corner quickly.

 The downside of that is a slightly firm ride.
 You’ll notice the imperfections in the road more than you would in a Volkswagen Tiguan, but we didn’t find it uncomfortable and most bumps were absorbed without any fuss.
 The car can start to feel fidgety at higher speeds but that’s mainly noticeable on rougher surfaces.